Doctors conducting surgery

 Grade I

 The surgical excision of certain benign tumors, including pilocytic astrocytoma, can cure them.
-Although they do not infiltrate other structures, if they are big enough, they can produce symptoms through a mass effect.
-Most cases of these low-grade astrocytomas are in youngsters.
+Although they do not infiltrate other structures, if they get big enough, they can produce symptoms through a mass effect.
+Most cases of these low-grade astrocytomas appear in youngsters.

 Grade II